What is a WordPress Theme?

 Clicking the option to Preview, brings up more information about the theme, as well as reviews.

 When you choose to install a theme, you need to activate it for it to become the active theme.
 When changing the theme, you should go back to the front end of your website, and see what the effect has been, as it will impact the whole style of your site.

 Installing a premium WordPress theme

 Again, go to Add New, but this time, instead of choosing one of the themes available in the directory, you are going to Upload Theme.

 When you purchased your theme, you should have been given the option to download a zipped folder with the theme files.
 It is this zipped folder that you upload.

 Simply navigate to the zipped folder on your hard drive, and click on Install Now.
 Remember to activate it once it is installed.

 There are many many premium themes which you can choose from.
 I choose to use Divi because it is so robust, offers fantastic flexibility of layout, and the updates are easy to maintain.
 This last point is really critical.
 I have worked with themes before where I have had to manually reinstall the updates, and not only is it time-consuming, there’s always a worry about it overwriting any customisations I have made.
 It should never be a concern, as I always use a child theme, but I still always find it slightly hair-raising.
-Divi is a premium theme, so it does involve an investment, but for anyone who values their time, and wants to create a website which is going to work well for them from the outset, this is a great choice.
+Divi is a premium theme, so it does involve an investment, but for anyone who values their time, and wants to create a website which is easy for them to maintain, is going to work well for them from the outset, and has fabulous support, this is a great choice.